To promote health, to foster respect, to advance health equity in Virginia and beyond.

 Between 2002 and 2005, with the arrival of a new dean and vice president, the department re-energized, with the recruitment of senior leaders to head biomedical informatics and biostatistics, a name change to the Department of Public Health Sciences, and the establishment of a new Public Health Program under the direction of Ruth Gaare Bernheim, JD, MPH, who subsequently became PHS Department Chair in 2010.
 The department also contributed in 2007 to the establishment of a new Center for Public Health Genomics, under the leadership of Stephen Rich, Ph.D., a Distinguished Board of Visitors Scholar.

 DPHS continues its original mandate to lead and collaborate with other investigators on the generation, analyses, interpretation, and management of clinical outcome and population health data.
-Its mission focuses on supporting students, educators, and researchers throughout the School of Medicine and across University Grounds as they come together to learn about and develop: (1) improved ways to evaluate the efficacy of new and existing medical care and population health improvement practices, (2) the efficient and fair delivery of health services and (3) community interventions in public health practice and in health care policy.
+Its mission focuses on supporting students, educators, and researchers throughout the School of Medicine and across University Grounds as they come together to learn about and develop: (1) improved ways to evaluate the efficacy of new and existing medical care and population health improvement practices, (2) the efficient and fair delivery of health services and (3) community interventions in public health practice and (4) health care policy.

 - Office of the Chair (Administration)

 - Biomedical Informatics: research and consulting on the application of computing and communications technology to biomedical research and health data.
 Biomedical Informatics manages the UVA Clinical Data Repository in support of clinical research at UVA.

 - Translational Research & Applied Statistics: provides the analytical infrastructure for basic, clinical, and translational research at the University of Virginia, specifically in cancer and in close collaboration with faculty and staff in the NCI-designated University of Virginia Cancer Center.